smrowe1-oss/SharonL/README.md

 By integrating IBM-certified AI capabilities with advanced diagnostic analytics in SQL and Tableau (100% certification score), I focus on building transparent, high-fidelity models for complex environments.

-Explore my full range of technical schema designs, diagnostic workbooks, and research logs in my .